slaterslater/gustavo/README.md

 ## Get-Url-Status (GUS) Text-As-Visual-Output (TAVO)
 GUS is a command line tool that searches a file for all HTTP URLs and generates a report of their status.
-### Requirements
-1. Install Python 3.0 or greater.
-You can find the latest release at [www.python.org](https://www.python.org/downloads/)
-2. Download or clone this repo
-3. Open a terminal
 ### Usage
 ```
 $ python gus.py [-f FILENAME]